AlexanderPolyakov/eath-engine/README.md

 still be able to compile their own shaders and systems, but all the heavy loading of glueing it all together should be done by the engine.

+## Platforms
+In principle it should work on any platform `bgfx` and `SDL` works, but currently only macOS is being actively developed on with Windows and Emscripten versions following soon (target of middle of March 2024).

 ## Dependencies
 Eath Engine is built upon a set of open source libraries:
 * `bgfx` - rendering